 • The PROPERTIES tag marks the section of the file that holds the property descriptions.
 The opening tag <PROPERTIES> is always the second statement in the asset descriptor file.
-The closing <\PROPERTIES> tag There is only one PROPERTIES tag pair in each asset descriptor file.
+There is only one PROPERTIES tag pair in each asset descriptor file.

-Note that the PROPERTIES tag is required in every asset descriptor file, even if no PROPERTY tags are needed.
+The PROPERTIES tag is required in every asset descriptor file, even if no PROPERTY tags are needed.

 - The PROPERTY tags, nested within the PROPERTIES tag pair, specify the columns and fields for assets of this type.
-Each PROPERTY tag specifies the name of the column that will hold the values entered for this property, and the name of the field on the form that will be rendered for users to work with assets of this type. - Nested inside each pair of PROPERTY tags are the following tags: - STORAGE-specifies the data type of the column that is being established by this property.
+Each PROPERTY tag specifies the database name of the column that will hold the value(s) users will enter for this property, and the column's display name (i.e., its field name) as it will appear on the form that will be rendered for users who are to work with assets of this type. - Nested inside each pair of PROPERTY tags are the following tags: - STORAGE-specifies the data type of the column that is being established by this property.
 Note that the data type in the STORAGE tag must map to one of the data types that is defined by the properties on the "Database" tab of the futuretense.ini file. - INPUTFORM-specifies the name and format of the field on the "New," "Edit," and "Inspect" forms.
 For example: Is the field a drop-down list or a check box or a text field?
 The field's input type must be compatible with the data type of the database column, as specified by the STORAGE statement. - SEARCHFORM-specifies the format of the field (property) when it appears on the "Advanced Search" form.
 If the SEARCHFORM statement is omitted from the PROPERTY section, the field being defined does not appear on the "Advanced Search" form.